 In cases of impersonating police, prosecutors are known to sometimes overcharge or add charges in an attempt to scare a defendant into an unreasonable plea deal.
 Don't let this be your reality.
 Perhaps you weren't impersonating an officer or there weren't any acts committed that qualify as unlawful.
 Nonetheless, contact our office for a free initial consultation.
 One of our top criminal defense lawyers will carefully analyze your unique case, as well as suggest next steps.
 We offer same-day jail visits, affordable fees, and flexible payment plans to make reputable representation attainable for the accused.

 If you or someone you know is facing impersonating a peace officer charges in Colorado, be smart.
-Contact the experienced defense attorneys at O'Malley & Sawyer, LLC at 303-830-0880.
+Contact the experienced defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Unsplash – Zachary Lisko